bbc/videocontext-devtools/README.md

 1. When a user instantiates a VideoContext instance, VideoContext will automatically attach a reference to a global variable: `window.__VIDEOCONTEXT_REFS__[ctx.id] = ctx`.
 2. The Dev Tools UI sends a message to the Background Script asking for the state of all registered VideoContext instances.
 3. The Background Script forwards this message to the running Content Script.
-4. The Content Script attaches a temporary `<script>` tag to the DOM that calls `JSON.stringify(ctx.snapshot())` and puts the resulting string into a temporary DOM element.
+4. The Content Script attaches a temporary `<script>` tag to the DOM that calls `JSON.stringify(ctx.snapshot())` for each VideoContext instance, and puts the resulting string into a temporary DOM element.
-5. The Content Script then reads the JSON string from the temporary DOM element and deletes the temporary script tag.
-It forwards the JSON to the Background Script, which forwards it to the Dev Tools, which updates the UI.
+5. The Content Script then reads the JSON string from the temporary DOM element, and then deletes the temporary DOM element and script tag.
+It forwards the JSON to the Background Script, which forwards it to the Dev Tools UI.

+A similar procedure happens to make the play/pause/scrub controls work.